aws-samples/searchable-encryption-dynamodb-howto/content/exercise-2.en.md

-With the standard beacon created, you can now create the [compound beacon](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/choosing-beacon-type.html#plan-compound-beacons) that you will use as the value for your new Global Secondary Index.
+With the standard beacon created, you can now create the [compound beacon](https://docs.aws.amazon.com/database-encryption-sdk/latest/devguide/choosing-beacon-type.html#plan-compound-beacons) that you will use as the value for your new global secondary index.

-The value written to this Global Secondary Index in this exercise will be exactly the standard beacon configured in the previous step.
+The value written to this global secondary index in this exercise will be exactly the standard beacon configured in the previous step.
 When you add support for more access patterns in later exercises, the value written to this attribute will depend on the item being written.